-The emergency response may be downgraded once conditions have been stabilized; when there is no longer a threat to people, property or the environment.
+The emergency response may be downgraded once conditions have been stabilized - when there is no longer a threat to people, property or the environment.
 The decision to downgrade response activities must be based upon the specific circumstances of each emergency.
-The Incident Commander will consult the applicable government agencies to determine whether to downgrade or terminate an emergency.
+The Incident Commander, before response activities are downgraded or terminated, must consult with the NEB and other government agencies that participated in the response.
 It is the responsibility of the Incident Commander to coordinate the post-emergency activities which may include:

-- § Ensuring that all affected parties are notified that the emergency is over. - In consultation with the On-Scene Commander, the Incident Commander will (1) inform company of external resources that were needed to safely handle the emergency, (2) notify affected or evacuated area residents, (3) notify government agencies and (4) inform the Media & Communications Coordinator to issue a media statement. - § Ensuring that residences in the EPZ are clear of gas before the residents return. - § Providing transportation to residents who were evacuated. - If the emergency has resulted in serious injuries or fatalities it may be necessary to organize critical incident stress management assistance for the affected people. - § Reimbursing costs incurred by residents due to the emergency. - Submitting incident reports to government agencies and AltaGas senior management. - S Conducting a post-emergency debriefing to assess the effectiveness of the emergency response.
+- § Ensuring that all affected parties are notified that the emergency is over. - · In consultation with the On-Scene Commander, the Incident Commander will (1) inform company and external resources that were needed to safely handle the emergency, (2) notify affected or evacuated area residents, (3) notify government agencies and (4) inform the Media & Communications Coordinator to issue a media statement. - § Ensuring that residences in the PAZ are clear of gas before the residents return. - Providing transportation to residents who were evacuated. - If the emergency has resulted in serious injuries or fatalities it may be necessary to organize critical incident stress management assistance for the affected people. - § Reimbursing costs incurred by residents due to the emergency. - § Submitting incident reports to government agencies and AltaGas senior management. - Solutions Conducting a post-emergency debriefing to assess the effectiveness of the emergency response.
 Post-incident debriefings must be held within 30 days for all Level 2 and 3 emergencies.
-A debriefing report must be submitted to the lead regulatory agency within 30 days following the debriefing.
-The debriefing report must address, at a minimum, the following: - The source, cause and other details of the incident. - Adequacy of the resources available during the incident. - Whether personnel were properly trained and responded effectively and timely according to pre-defined procedures. - Whether the equipment was effective and adequate. - The response and recovery efforts including public protection measures taken. - The incident site rehabilitation program and timing. - Recommendations for preventive or mitigative measures to ensure non-recurrence. - Any changes to ERP to improve future responses. - Any additional training required for personnel to improve response capability. - A monitoring report.
+A debriefing report must be submitted to the NEB within 30 days following the debriefing.
+The debriefing report must address the following: - The source and cause of the incident. - · Adequacy of the resources available during the incident. - · Whether personnel were properly trained and responded effectively and timely according to pre-defined procedures. - Whether the equipment was effective and adequate. - · The response and recovery efforts including public protection measures taken. - The incident site rehabilitation program and timing. - · Recommendations for preventive or mitigative measures to ensure non-recurrence. - Any changes to ERP to improve future responses. - Any additional training required for personnel to improve response capability. - A monitoring report.

-ALTAGAS PERSONNEL
+SUFFIELD PERSONNEL